 The Cuisinart Petit Gourmet is super light and extremely easy to transport and does a great job of grilling a smaller amount of food.
-It went on extra adventures because of its ultralight and non bulky design that travels great.
-When folded up it doesn't have any pointy legs that stick out and it gets kudos for having such an easily stowable design.
+It got to go on extra adventures because its ultralight and non-bulky design makes it extremely portable.
+When folded up, it doesn't have any pointy legs that stick out, and it gets kudos for having such an easily stowable design.

-In conclusion we think the best portable grill for the ultralight adventures is the Cuisinart Petit Gourmet, the most portable grill in this review.
+We think the best portable grill for the ultralight adventures is the Cuisinart Petit Gourmet, the most portable grill in this review.
 It's easy to carry, transport and clean.
-If you want something extremely durable for grilling things extra hot, try the Char-Broil.
-The Coleman RoadTrip LXE is perfect for tailgating.
-The Weber Q 1000 is great for car-side camping or picnicking as it is sturdy, stable and grills evenly, but does take just a bit longer.
+The Coleman RoadTrip LXX is perfect for tailgating, while the Weber Q 1200 is great for car-side camping or picnicking as it is sturdy, stable and grills very evenly.

 — Valentine Cullen